ajalab/congo/README.md

 ## Unsupported Features

-Though Congo is being enthusiastically developed, but lots of features that you will need are not supported yet.
+Though Congo is being enthusiastically developed, lots of features that you will need are not supported yet.

 - floating points
 - storing a value through a pointer